 Send $30 via

 to residents of the Netherlands Antilles.

-Please use MoneyBookers merchant services or send me an e-mail.
+Please use MoneyBookers or send me an e-mail.

 Sorry!
 Can't help it.

 Note: The quality of the CD is quite good, even if I reassuringly tell you so myself: You can print it out on any color inkjet printer and get a very decent copy.
 It contains the complete 1976 Real Free Press edition, including Martin Beumer's English translation, an ad for RFP publications, all the original Joost Swarte drawings and a special Anton Makassar strip, plus Mark Twain's short story.

 If you want to reprint, we can help out with TIF files of the original scans.
 But beware of potential copyright headaches.